-I am sure I do not need to draw the comparisons between it and the mobile phone, though for those born after the iPhone revolution, a mobile phone may seem like ancient technology to them.
-But the Nokia 6350, for example, was a clamshell phone that could be answered by flipping it open.
-And whether it is a mobile phone or smartphone you have, it is still a portable, personal communications device that can be used across vast distances, just like the communicator on Star Trek.
+I am sure I do not need to draw the comparisons between it and the mobile phone (though for those born after the iPhone revolution, a mobile phone may seem like ancient technology to them).
+As an example, the Nokia 6350 was a clamshell phone that could be answered by flipping it open.
+Whether it is a mobile phone or smartphone you have, it is still a portable, personal communications device that can be used across vast distances, just like the communicator on Star Trek.

 On the bridge of the Enterprise, Communications Officer Uhura used a wireless device in her ear to listen to transmissions.
-This allowed her to connect to the ship’s main computer and main communications system.
+This allowed her to connect to both the ship’s main computer and main communications system.
 Today many people can do the same thing through Bluetooth.
 This wireless earpiece connects the user to their phone or computer and is used to communicate with other people.
-Also, the latest Apple iPhone comes with wireless earphones.
+Even the latest Apple iPhone comes with wireless earphones.

-In Star Trek: The Next Generation (1987-1994), set in the 24th Century, the crew of the USS Enterprise carried with them Personal Access Display Devices (PADD).
-These were portable touch screen devices that could connect wirelessly with the central computer on board the ship and were used to perform everyday tasks, transfer information from one point to another and had a variety of multimedia functionality, with the ability to record and display images/video/audio.
+In Star Trek: The Next Generation (1987-1994), set in the 24th Century, the crew of the USS Enterprise carry with them Personal Access Display Devices (PADD).
+These are portable touch screen devices that can connect wirelessly with the central computer on board the ship.
+The PADDs are used to perform everyday tasks, transfer information from one point to another and have a variety of multimedia functionality.
+They can record and display images/video/audio.

 Most smartphones (and some computers) now also offer this feature.
 One notable example being Siri on the Apple devices.
 This allows the user to ask it questions, such as “where is a nearby restaurant” and Siri will verbally respond with the correct information.
 It can also be used to tell your phone to call people or to put a reminder in your calendar.

-The final piece of technology we will look at in this blog article is the Universal Translator.
-In Star Trek everyone speaks English, and the consoles on the Starship Enterprise all display English text.
+The final piece of technology we will look at is the Universal Translator.
+In Star Trek everyone speaks English, and the consoles on the Enterprise all display English text.
 This occurs in spite of the fact that the United Federation of Planets is made up over 150 members with many, many different alien species.
-The in-universe explanation was that the ship’s computers and the personal communicators were also universal translators that could translate any alien language into English.
+The in-universe explanation is that the ship’s computers and the crew’s personal communicators are also universal translators.
+These translate any alien language into English.

-The Continuing Voyages
+Star Trek – The Continuing Voyages

 Live long and prosper.